 Advertisements

-The Meaning of the Old Pelican’s Lines
+The Old Pelican’s Dying Confession

 This sea has few fish we can eat.
 My kind were all starving.